-- 3.7 If a proprietor wishes to change the vehicle to which a licence relates (i.e. to change the vehicle but retain the vehicle licence number),the following procedures must be followed: - a) (S)he must complete an application form for the "new" vehicle. - b) (S)he must pay the relevant transfer fee. - c) (S)he must return the plates from the previous vehicle. - d) The new vehicle must be presented for test and subsequently pass. - e) (S)he must produce evidence of insurance and all other required documentation. - 3.8 The expiry date on the "new vehicle" licence will be the same as the current vehicle licence - 3.9 Once surrendered the vehicle will not again be licensed by the Council unless it is under 4 years of age at the time the next application is made (or less than 5 years in respect of purpose built wheelchair accessible vehicles).
+- 3.7 If a proprietor wishes to change the vehicle to which a licence relates (i.e. to change the vehicle but retain the vehicle licence number),the following procedures must be followed: - a) (S)he must complete an application form for the "new" vehicle. - b) (S)he must pay the relevant transfer fee. - c) (S)he must return the plates from the previous vehicle. - d) The new vehicle must be presented for test and subsequently pass. - e) (S)he must produce evidence of insurance and all other required documentation. - 3.8 The expiry date on the 'new vehicle' licence will be 12 months from the grant of the 'new' licence. - 3.9 Once surrendered the vehicle will not again be licensed by the Council unless it is under 4 years of age at the time the next application is made (or less than 5 years in respect of purpose built wheelchair accessible vehicles).